 Some students may need less time to learn the curriculum.
 Teachers are encouraged to challenge these students by expanding the curriculum, providing opportunities to explore subjects in greater detail or providing different types of educational experiences.
 To challenge a student sufficiently, the principal may reassign the student to a different class or level of study and/or may identify concurrent enrollment or other curriculum expansion options (see policy 3101, Dual Enrollment).

 The principal, after consulting with the professional staff and the student's parents, may determine that skipping a grade level is appropriate.
-If permitted by state law and State Board policy, credit toward high school graduation may be awarded for advancement or placement out of a high school course.
-The superintendent shall provide any additional criteria necessary to make a determination of whether credit may be awarded.

-I REPORTING REQUIREMENTS
+I. REPORTING REQUIREMENTS